Keep the GeekFamily Cool With the NewAir 14,000 BTU Portable Air Conditioner

 I’m sitting here writing this review during yet another prolonged heatwave here in California and in much of the country.
 We have a house that was built in the ’60s in the SF Bay Area and it doesn’t have any built-in cooling.
 On top of that, the attic crawl space has a habit of trapping the day’s heat and keeping the house baking well past the sun going down.
 In summers past we’ve slept with fans running (we don’t have any windows in our bedroom that we can leave open) struggling to cool off enough to get a reasonable sleep.

-This year, however, things are a bit more comfortable, after I was offered the NewAir 14,000 BTU Portable Air Conditioner to test out.
+This year, however, things are a bit more comfortable, after I was offered the NewAir 14,000 BTU Portable Air Conditioner (model NAC14KWH03) to test out.

 Let me get two geeky things out of the way: